libsidplayfp/VICE-testprogs/general/Lorenz-2.15/readme.txt

 - improve tests for illegal opcodes to make them work on all CPUs

 cia12a.s
-    - fix to work on "new" CIA.
+    - fix all tests to work on "new" CIA. cia2tb.s
-cia2tb.s
-    - fix to work on "new" CIA.
+    - fix all tests to work on "new" CIA.

 ///////////////////////////////////////////////////////////////////////////////
 Program START - some 6510 basic commands, just as an insurance